Javascript is not enabled.

 How do I find out if a Part D plan covers my insulin?

-Part D also covers supplies.
-That means you’ll foot less of the bill for items used to administer insulin, such as alcohol swabs, gauze, inhaled insulin devices, needles and syringes.
+Part D also covers supplies, so you’ll foot less of the bill for items used to administer insulin, such as alcohol swabs, gauze, inhaled insulin devices, needles and syringes.

 When does Medicare Part B cover insulin?

 Special rules apply for external pumps.
-If you take insulin through a pump that’s not disposable, often a battery-operated smartphone-sized computer that delivers the hormone at scheduled times throughout the day, the pump and insulin may be covered through Medicare Part B as durable medical equipment.
-In this case, you’ll pay 20 percent of the Medicare-approved amount after you meet the annual Part B deductible, which is $226 in 2023.
+If you take insulin through a pump that’s not disposable, often a battery-operated smartphone-size computer that delivers the hormone at scheduled times throughout the day, the pump and insulin can be covered through Medicare Part B as durable medical equipment.

-Insulin prices to drop at midyear.
-Starting July 1, 2023, the cost of insulin used in the insulin pumps that Part B covers will also be capped at $35 a month.
+The cost of insulin used in the insulin pumps that Part B covers is capped at $35 a month and is not subject to the Part B deductible.

 Part B also covers diabetes supplies separate from what Part D covers, including blood sugar testing monitors, glucose test strips, glucose solutions and lancets you use to draw your blood.
-After you’ve met the Part B deductible, you’ll pay 20 percent of the Medicare-approved costs.
+After you’ve met the Part B deductible, which is $240 in 2024, you’ll pay 20 percent of the Medicare-approved costs.

 Keep in mind

 If you have trouble affording Medicare Part D coverage, you may qualify for the Extra Help program, which can help pay Part D premiums, deductibles and copayments.
-Extra Help eligibility is based on income, but in 2024 the Inflation Reduction Act will expand the income levels to allow more people to qualify.
+Extra Help eligibility is based on income.
+Here, too, thanks to the Inflation Reduction Act, income levels have been expanded to allow more people to qualify.
+In 2024, your monthly income must be below $1,883 if you’re single or $2,555 if you’re married.

 Video: This New Medicare Benefit Lowers Insulin Costs